fifolio/Intellivox/README.md

 - Integrate speech-to-text and text-to-speech capabilities to enable voice interactions.
 - Use the ChatGPT API to generate appropriate responses to user queries.
 - Ensure data privacy and security by following best practices.

+**Technology Stack**

+- Frontend: ReactJS - A popular JavaScript library for building user interfaces.
+- Backend Option 1: Strapi - A headless CMS (Content Management System) based on Node.js.
+- Backend Option 2: Node.js/Express - A robust and widely used web application framework for Node.js.
+- Speech-to-Text: A JavaScript library (e.g., Web Speech API) to convert speech to text.
+- Text-to-Speech: A JavaScript library (e.g., Web Speech API) to convert text to speech.
+- ChatGPT API: The OpenAI GPT-3.5 language model API to generate responses.

 **Project Core Name: Intellivox**